TV-Rename/tvrename/support.md

 **For security reasons it is advisable to only send the package to the person helping you with your problem**.

 ## New Ideas and Feature&nbsp;Requests
-If you have an idea for a great new feature (as well as discussing it in the forum) you can post it on our "[Idea Wall](http://ideas.theideawall.com/TVRename/Forum/Details/8dea3275-4010-4bab-9763-a8bb613517e0 "Visit TV Renames Idea Wall")".
-As well as suggesting new features, the Idea Wall lets you comment and vote on other ideas and suggestions.
+If you have an idea for a great new feature you can post it on our "[Idea Wall](http://ideas.theideawall.com/TVRename/Forum/Details/8dea3275-4010-4bab-9763-a8bb613517e0 "Visit TV Renames Idea Wall")" (as well as discussing it in the forum).
+Apart from suggesting new features, the Idea Wall lets you comment and vote on other ideas and suggestions.

 ## What are "the developers" thinking?
 ***Good question!
 It's one I quite often ask as well!***